5G and IoT: New opportunities for companies

 • High capacity: 5G can simultaneously connect up to one million devices per square kilometer.
 Capacity is becoming increasingly important because more and more IoT devices need to communicate with each other, e.g. sensors in smart cities or household appliances.

 • Improved energy efficiency: Despite the high data rate and connection density, 5G is geared towards energy efficiency.
 The battery life of IoT devices is extended and maintenance costs are reduced.
+This applies in particular to devices used indoors.

 • Stable connection: 5G promotes machine-to-machine communication (M2M) through a stable and fast connection.
 This is relevant for applications such as industrial automation, where reliable communication between machines is essential.
+In addition, 5G will connect rural areas to the internet more reliably once it replaces the aging 2G and 3G networks.

 • High security: 5G ensures high security standards in the Internet of Things.
 Critical applications such as industrial control systems and medical devices, in particular, benefit from that.